geopython/pygeometa/docs/content/index.md

 find the format you're looking for?
 Element(s) missing from a given format?
 Feel free to open an [issue](https://github.com/geopython/pygeometa/issues)!

-pygeometa has minimal dependencies (install is less than 50 kB), and provides a flexible extension mechanism leveraging the Jinja2 templating system.
+pygeometa has minimal dependencies (wheel install is less than 100 kB), and provides a flexible extension mechanism leveraging the Jinja2 templating system.

 pygeometa is [open source](https://opensource.org) and released under an